naiades-jsi/FIWARE-adapter/FIWARE-adapter/download/READEME.md

 * requests: 2.25.1
 * kafka-python: 2.0.2

+All requirements are also specified in requirements.txt file.

 # Naiades Client:
 The NaiadesClient gets data of a specified entity from the NAIADES historic API from a specified date by calling obtain() method.
 If obtain is called multiple times on the same object only new data will be obtained.
 Downloaded data is then send foward with output component.
 The configuration file should contain the following fileds: